 CONSIDERATION OF REPORTS SUBMITTED BY STATES PARTIES UNDER ARTICLES 16 AND 17 OF THE COVENANT

-2.The Committee welcomes the submission of the initial report of the State party, which was prepared in general conformity with the Committee’s revised guidelines, as well as the written replies to its list of issues (E/C.12/Q/ZMB/1).
-However, the information provided was not sufficient for the Committee to be fully able to assess developments in the status of implementation of most of the Covenant’s provisions.
+2.The Committee welcomes the submission of the initial report of Serbia and Montenegro, which was prepared in general conformity with the Committee’s guidelines, and the written replies to its list of issues.

 B. Positive aspects

 4.The Committee notes with appreciation that, in accordance with article 16 of the Constitution (2003) of the State Union of Serbia and Montenegro, the Covenant takes precedence over the law of Serbia and Montenegro and that of the Republics, and that the Charter of Human and Minority Rights and Civil Liberties protects many economic, social and cultural rights, including special rights of members of national minorities.

 5.The Committee welcomes the establishment of Ombudsperson institutions in the Republic of Montenegro and in the autonomous province of Vojvodina, as well as the current process of adopting a law on the Ombudsperson of Serbia.